 For the past six years, Christine was home raising her two children, but kept in touch with the nonprofit community as a grant writing and development consultant and also as an adjunct instructor at County College of Morris where she taught certification courses in nonprofit management.
 She holds a Bachelor’s degree in History from Rutgers University and Master’s Degree in Administrative Science from Fairleigh Dickinson University, where she focused on nonprofit leadership and ethics.

 Dave Harding, Director of Outreach

-Dave joined the Hunterdon Land Trust as its Director of Outreach in 2013.
-Previously, he worked as a reporter and editor for Forbes Newspapers Inc., and as a news editor and project manager for Dow Jones & Co.
-Inc. Dave also serves as the Communications Coordinator for the Hunterdon Art Museum and is Vice President of Big Beast Media LLC, which handles public relations and social media campaigns for book authors and local businesses.
+Dave joined the Hunterdon Land Trust in April 2013 as its Director of Outreach.
+Among his duties are to develop and manage HLT’s marketing and communications plans; oversee the website; and handle the preparation and distribution of press releases, media alerts, newsletters, advertisements and email alerts.
+Previously, he worked as a reporter and editor for Forbes Newspapers Inc., and as a news editor at Dow Jones & Co.
+Inc. Dave also serves as the Communications Coordinator for the Hunterdon Art Museum and is Vice President of Big Beast Media LLC, which handles public relations and social media campaigns.
 Dave was graduated from Bowling Green State University in Ohio with a Journalism Degree, and has a post-graduate degree in digital marketing and social media from Rutgers University.